Mezbah-khan/Py_projects/README.md

 # Hello wrold this is mezbah khan form backend developer #
-# In This reposotiry we are going to build our porjects with pyrhon language #
+# In This reposotiry we are going to build our porjects with pyrhon language and data framework like tensorflow #
 # lets get started with our first project and that's a program that will print your grade's as result marks #
+                        project set --> 1

 nam1 = str (input("Enter your name : "))
 marks = int(input('Enter your marks : '))